ShaneEich/ComputerGraphicsFinal/README.md

 # ComputerGraphicsFinal
-Final project for Computer Graphics
+Final project for Computer Graphics using GLSL

 This program draws 3 different shapes using triangle strips, a square,cube, and a tetrahedron.
 Using these three shapes you are able to change the materials and apply textures.